What is Bid Leveling in Construction?

 - Boosts decision-making confidence: Owners and GCs can choose based on both price and value with confidence, knowing they’ve evaluated the bids fairly and thoroughly.

-Bid leveling improves transparency, aligns expectations, and helps decision-makers focus on long-term value, not just the lowest dollar
+Bid leveling improves transparency, aligns expectations, and helps decision-makers focus on long-term value, not just the lowest dollar.
+Ultimately, bid leveling in construction improves transparency and ensures contractors can compare subcontractor bids with confidence.

 What is the bid leveling process?